 - Effects on the motor system including weakness or paralysis in one or more extremities;

 - Effects on the visceral system including bowel or bladder dysfunction or hypotension.

-The second registry is Violent Injury Registry which collects violent injuries that are the result of acts of violence, domestic violence, child abuse and sexual assault.
+The second registry is the Violent Injury Registry which collects violent injuries that are the result of acts of violence.

 The Illinois Department of Public Health went live into production with a new HSVI Registry on June 4, 2020 with support from ESO.